textileio/papers/draft.md

 }
 ~~~

-The `default` key states the default role for all network peers.
+The `default` key states the default role for all network Peers.
 The
-`peers` map is where roles are delegated to specific peers.
+`peers` map is where roles are delegated to specific Peers.
 Here,
 `12D..dwaA6Qe` is likely the owner, `12D..dJT6nXY` is a designated
 follower, and `12D..P2c6ifo` has been given read access.
 A Thread-level
 ACL has it's own Entity ACL, which also applies to all other Entity